DealsBeam/lofiplayer/README.md

 - **Hosting Audio Streams For The Project**: Hosting 24/7 Lofi audio streams to ensure the project's independence from external sources.
 - **Support for YouTube Streams**: Enjoy Lofi from YouTube streams for a wider selection of music.
 - **Support for Spotify Playlists**: Explore Lofi through curated Spotify playlists for an even broader music library.
+- **Self-Hosted Instances**: Host your own instances of the Lofi Radio web app on your NAS or server for full control and privacy.

 Stay tuned as we continue to improve and expand this project.